 When working with an enterprise geodatabase, only a single session can execute the validate operation at a time in the default version.

-Use the Validate command on the ribbon
+Use the Validate command

 - Ensure that the utility network is added to an active map, and select the utility network or one of its related layers in the Contents pane.

-This enables the Utility Network and Data contextual tabs.
+This enables the Utility Network tab.

 - In the Network Topology group, click the Validate command.
 Use the drop-down arrow on the Validate button to access the extent to validate options: